 Students in Year 7 perform in the ‘Proud’ event, during this night students learn a range of songs about being Proud of their achievements and what makes them unique and special.
 We celebrate the student’s accomplishments since starting high school and the work they have done.

-Encore is our school singing group; it currently has over 60 members, both boys and girls, who rehearse regularly to a high standard.
+Encore is our school singing group who rehearse weekly to a high standard.
 Encore is no ordinary singing group; we work hard and play hard – learning exciting and fun songs which can be enjoyed by everyone especially us!
 The students have performed at a variety of locations and prestigious events including Salford Cathedral Christmas Carol Service, the Lowry Theatre, Royal Northern College of Music and live on BBC Children in Need.
 The group has also entered Manchester Choral Competition where they sang three songs against choirs from all over the world – they were Highly Commended by the judges for their excellent performances.
-At present the group are preparing for a choral exam with the Associated Board of the Royal School of Music.

-Our Windband consists of 15 students at present all of whom have been through our instrumental programme during Y7 and 8.
+Our Showband of 30 students at present all of whom have been through our instrumental programme during Y7 and 8.
 Students play a range of pieces from classical music through to show and popular songs.
 They also combine with students playing rock instruments to perform as a funk band playing classics by legends such as James Brown and other jazz and soul greats.